Steamhacked/MorseEncoder/README.md

 # MorseEncoder
-A simple Morse encoder console app
+A simple Morse encoder C# console application

 On run - accepts a string on the input and returns a modified Morse code string on the output